 Instructions

-- In medium mixing bowl blend dry ingredients (flours, salt, baking powder, baking soda and cinnamon)
+- In medium bowl, blend dry ingredients (flours, salt, baking powder, baking soda and cinnamon)

 - Cream butter and brown sugar in a large mixing bowl.
 Then in a small bowl, whisk zucchini and eggs together with vanilla.

-- Add the zucchini/egg mixture to the sugar/shortening.
+- Add the grated zucchini/egg mixture to the sugar/shortening.

 - Add the wet ingredients to the dry ingredients and mix well.